+Beyond B2B, you can use your online store to sell directly to consumers.
 Improved operational efficiencies and easier processes make it possible for you to market part of your catalog to consumers.
-You’ll be equipped to go beyond traditional B2B selling models.
+You’ll be equipped to go beyond traditional B2B selling models and find new channels of growth.
 To do this, you’ll need to invest in strong digital marketing and online merchandising.

 10. Manage Suppliers More Efficiently

-B2B manufacturers must manage and control several supplier relationships at once.
-You have to know what your current inventory levels are, what your supplier inventory levels are, and when you’re going to need to order more.
-Also, your team must communicate with several suppliers at once to ensure they order the right amount at the best price.
-This used to take a lot of spreadsheets, phone calls, and faxed order forms.
+B2B manufacturers have to manage several supplier relationships at once.
+You have to know what your current inventory levels are, what your supplier inventory levels are, when you’re going to need to order again, and more.
+To handle this, you’re probably used to a lot of spreadsheets, phone calls, and faxed order forms.

-What to Do Next: Choose a B2B eCommerce Platform
+What to Do Next: Download Our B2B eCommerce Guide

-Whether you’re ready or not, eCommerce is becoming an integral part of the B2B industry.
-If you want to get ahead of the curve, you’ll want to take advantage of this opportunity now.
-Start preparing your company to benefit from these advantages of B2B eCommerce.
+Whether you’re ready or not, eCommerce is transforming how the B2B industry buys and sells.
+If you want to get ahead of the curve, you need to take advantage of this opportunity now!